 By the way, check out this amazing talk about anxiety by Christ’s Church of the Valley.

 Here’s some of the side effects of when I get in black hole thought space.
-Perhaps you might be able to relate, too?
+Perhaps you can relate?

-Honestly, a lot of this boils down to core negative beliefs about ourselves.
-Here’s a few from Psychology today:
+A lot of this boils down to core negative beliefs about ourselves.

 Oof – do you feel this hard-hitting, soul-sucking messages, too?

-For me, some of these black hole thoughts were regarding recurring issues.
+For me, some of these black hole thoughts were regarding recurring issues that I’d been stewing on for years.

-I needed a powerful, brief Scripture to slam down every time thoughts thoughts came creeping in.
+I needed a powerful, simple Scripture to slam down every time thoughts thoughts came creeping in.

 Enter Romans 12:21.